 If you stay outside Chile during the first two years, you must wait up to 4 years (instead of 2) to qualify for permanent residency.
 The longer you stay outside, the longer you have to wait.
 Contact us for more information.

 How to obtain permanent residency in Chile?

-First of all, to apply for permanent residency, you must have a "clave única”, which is a unique password that allows you to access all the services of the State, safely and easily.
-You can ask for in any Civil Register office or on ChileAtiende, which is the multi-service state platform.
+First, to apply for permanent residency, you must have a "clave única", a unique password that allows you to access all public administration services safely and efficiently.
+You can ask for it in any Civil Register office or on ChileAtiende, which is the multi-service state platform.

-What are the steps to follow once you have a certificate of permanent residency?
+What are the steps to follow once you have a permanent residency?

-Then, you have to go to a Civil Register office to ask for your updated ID card.
-This is not mandatory for minors but it is advisable to do so.
-To obtain your identity card, you need your passport, your certificate of permanent residency, as well as the registration paper that was given to you at the PDI.
+You shall go to a Civil Register office to ask for your updated ID card.
+To obtain your identity card, you need your passport and your certificate of permanent residency.

 Absolutely.
 You are free to travel outside Chile while they process your request.

 If you lose your certificate, you can request a duplicate online by following this link.
-To do so, you need your "clave única”, that is to say your unique password provided by the Civil Register.
+To do so, you need your "clave única", your unique password provided by the Civil Register.

 Yes.
-If you have lived in Chile for at least five years, counted from the date of your first work visa or temporary resident visa, and if you meet the legal requirements, you can apply for Chilean nationality.
-For more information on the subject, you can read our dedicated article.
+If you have lived in Chile for at least five years, counted from the date of your last work visa or temporary resident visa, and if you meet the legal requirements, you can apply for Chilean nationality.
+For more information on the subject, you can read this article.

 Banking, Health, Visas… Receive Free Daily tips to prepare your moveJOIN FREE